sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/120 - method-object.md

 Parameters
 -----

 The parameters for a method vary based on the method type (defined in the `id` parameter).
-Following are the global parameters common to all methods:
+The following are global parameters common to all methods:

 | Key              | Value                                                        | Description                                                  |
 | ---------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |